By Foot Width, Barefoot Shoe Reviews, By Type, Men's, Top Picks, Women's

 1. What are the best barefoot shoes for wide and extra-wide feet?

 The best barefoot shoes for wide and extra-wide feet vary by individual needs and can be influenced by your foot shape, volume, and the shoe’s design.
-Some top brands include Groundies (Barefoot+ line), Wyde, Realfoot, Softstar Shoes, Bohempia, Ahinsa, and Proalp, which offer shoes with spacious toe boxes and generous width options.
+Some top brands include Wyde, Softstar Shoes, Freet, Bohempia, and Proalp, which offer shoes with spacious toe boxes and generous width options.

 2. How can I determine my foot width for barefoot shoes?